Dean2k/SARS/README.md

 Thx to [nesrak1](https://github.com/nesrak1/AssetsTools.NET) for the original "AssetTools.NET.dll" file that was edited by FACS01 and then packed into our HOTSWAP allowing for VRCA files to be compressed and decompressed!

 Thx to [FACS01](https://github.com/FACS01-01/FACS_Utilities) for the bledshape and animation repairs only compatable with VRCA files extracted with S.A.R.S & scanning of the Unity Packages!
+(Also the auto fix scripts and shader reassign function wouldn't be possible without the original unity code thanks again)

 Thx to Keafy for reuploader login code in which the new login code was driven from